-SUSI's vocation is to implement the U-Space services listed in the draft European U-Space regulation one after the other.
+SUSI's vocation is to implement the U-Space services listed in the Regulation (EU) 2021/664 on a regulatory framework for the U-space one after the other.
 This work is becoming increasingly important as U-Space becomes more and more real.
-Indeed, the project was accepted by the EASA Comittee in February 2021.
+Indeed, the U-space regulatory package was adopted by the European Commission in April 2021.
 The regulation will come into force in January 2023.

 In order to be well prepared for the implementation of the regulation in Switzerland, SUSI members have already started to operationalise U-Space services on a voluntary basis.
 There are several reasons for this voluntary implementation phase of the services prior to the applicability of the Regulation:

 - Fill the gaps in the implementation of the standard